Flight-Free-UK/flight_free_uk_website/source/posts/qantas.html.markdown

 Why must we travel in this way?
 Our bodies protest against moving so fast through time and space – it’s called jet lag.
 Yet we endure it because the horror of the journey is deemed to be ‘worth it’.
 Put yourself through this ordeal for 20 hours and you’ll be rewarded with everything Australia has to offer.

-> "Our bodies protest against moving so fast through time and space – it’s called jet lag."
+> Our bodies protest against moving so fast through time and space – it’s called jet lag.

-#### But *is* it worth it?
+##### But *is* it worth it?
 When it comes to the climate, the answer surely has to be ‘no’.

 In our precarious climate situation, emissions from all areas need to come down, quickly.
 The priority of our ingenuity and innovation should be to decarbonise our society, starting with those activities that are essential to our survival, i.e. how we feed, clothe and house ourselves.

 For everything else, the ‘luxuries’ of life, the immediate answer must be to reduce the amount we do them.
 The technological solutions to ‘green’ flight are years away, if they ever come.
 So-called sustainable fuels are [anything but sustainable](/post/the-trouble-with-saf).

 An appropriate response to the climate emergency is to drive a lot less, fly a lot less, and channel our innovation into the rapid decarbonisation of our lifestyles.
 Investing in ultra-long-haul travel and thereby sending tonnes of carbon into the atmosphere is directly at odds with that.

-> "Ultra-long-haul travel is directly at odds with the rapid decarbonisation of our lifestyles."
+> Ultra-long-haul travel is directly at odds with the rapid decarbonisation of our lifestyles.

 Staying airborne for twenty hours uses a hell of a lot of fuel.
 Without a mid-flight stopover, the jet must carry all the kerosene it needs for the entire journey, adding to the weight of the plane.

 The result is that much of the fuel – [approximately 60%](https://www.wired.co.uk/article/qantas-london-sydney-direct-flight) – will be burned simply to carry the rest of the fuel.
 The [climate impact of flying to Australia is already 4.5 tonnes CO2 per passenger](https://flightemissionmap.org/#London/51.50,-0.13/133/20000).
 Adding in the extra fuel, and the extra space per passenger, the climate impact of each ticket on this flight could well be double.

-> "Approximately 60% of the fuel will be burned simply to carry the rest of the fuel."
+> Approximately 60% of the fuel will be burned simply to carry the rest of the fuel.

 What do flights like this say about our society?
 That we are slaves to innovation.
 That we must keep on pushing the limit, regardless of the side effects.
 That we genuinely don’t understand the urgency of the climate crisis and aviation’s role in it.